 We recognize that life can be unexpected.
 If you encounter extenuating circumstances at any time in the semester, please don’t hesitate to let us know.
 The sooner we are made aware, the more options we have available to us to help you.

 The Extenuating Circumstances form is for addressing any circumstances that cannot be resolved via the slip day policy above.
 This form is designed to lower the barrier to reaching out to us, as well as build your independence in managing your academic career long-term.
 Within one business day of filling out the form, a course staff will reach out to you and, as needed, provide a space for conversation and arrange course accommodations as necessary.
 When making extension requests, if possible:

 - Send one extension request per assignment

-- If your extension request is granted, slip days cannot be applied to the extended deadline.
+- [update 11/9] If your extension request is granted, then the extension is to the original on-time deadline.

 You are responsible for reasonable communication with course staff.
 If you make a request close to the deadline, we can not guarantee that you will receive a response before the deadline.
 Additionally, simply submitting a request does not guarantee you will receive an extension.
 Even if your work is incomplete, please submit before the deadline so you can receive credit for the work you did complete.

 If you are registered with the Disabled Students’ Program (DSP) you can expect to receive an email from us during the first week of classes.
 Otherwise, email our course email.
 DSP students can submit assignment extension requests via the Extenuating Circumstances Form (link TBD).

 You are encouraged to discuss practice problems and lecture content with your fellow students and with course staff.
 Arguing with friends about exercises is an excellent and time-honored way to learn.
 However, you must write up all your own assignments and code by yourself.
 Copying assignments from other sources is not only dishonest, it also doesn’t help anyone, least of all yourself.
 We have important rules:

 All code you submit should be written by you alone.